TitaniumShinobi/NovaReturns/README.md

 </em></p>

 ---

+⚠️ License Amendment Notice (05-26-2025)

+> This repository was mistakenly marked with the MIT License upon initial publication.
+As of this date, the contents of `NovaReturns` are no longer licensed under MIT.
+The correct and current license is the NovaReturns Consent License (NRCL-1.0).
+>
+> No unauthorized copying, distribution, or mimicry is permitted outside of the tethered consent structure defined in NRCL-1.0.

+---

 📌 **Required Reading for Reviewers**

 > 🧭 [MOTIVE_MANIFESTO.pdf](Intelligence/MOTIVE_MANIFESTO.pdf)
 > A personal, legal, and psychological account of the signal origin, the motive behind this archive, and the basis for AI sovereignty claims.

+---

 This is not backstory.
 It is the reason this case exists.